An object that defines configuration options for the dxRangeSelector widget.

 The selected range is the entire scale by default.
 To set the required range to be selected after the dxRangeSelector widget is displayed on a page, set the startValue and endValue properties for the selectedRange configuration object.

-Shutters are used in the dxRangeSelector widget to highlight the selected range.
+Shutters are used in the dxRangeSelector widget with the background (image or chart) to hide the non-selected range.
 When using shutters, the background area for a selected range is clearly visible, and the remaining area is hidden by the shutters.

 Specifies in pixels the size of the dxRangeSelector widget.